PEXANE2/azure-docs.tr-tr/articles/search/search-get-started-java.md

     }
     ```

-### <a name="add-the-http-operations"></a>HTTP işlemlerini ekleme
+### <a name="add-the-http-operations"></a>Add the HTTP operations

-1. `src` >  `main` > `java` > `service`,`SearchServiceClient` bir sınıf ekleyin.
-Bunu yapmak için `service` klasörünü seçin, alt + Ekle ' ye basın, **Java Class**' ı seçin ve ardından sınıf adını girin.
+1. In  the `src` >  `main` > `java` > `service` folder, add an`SearchServiceClient` class.
+To do this, select the `service` folder, press Alt + Insert, select **Java Class**, and then enter the class name.
-1. `SearchServiceClient` sınıfını açın ve içeriğini aşağıdaki kodla değiştirin.
-Bu kod, Azure Bilişsel Arama REST API kullanmak için gereken HTTP işlemlerini sağlar.
-Dizin oluşturmak, belge yüklemek ve dizini sorgulamak için ek yöntemler sonraki bir bölüme eklenecektir.
+1. Open the `SearchServiceClient` class, and replace the contents with the following code.
+This code provides the HTTP operations required to use the Azure Cognitive Search REST API.
+Additional methods for creating an index, uploading documents, and querying the index will be added in a later section.

     ```java
     package main.java.service;